I Found a Lost Pet

 9. Walworth County – Contact Lakeland Animal Shelter at 262-723-1000 or visit https://lakelandanimalshelter.org/contact/lost-found-report-forms/ for more information.

-What do I do if I Found a Wild Animal?
+What do I do if I found a wild animal?

-It’s spring and you see a tiny bird on the ground.
-Or an opossum who appears to be staggering.
-Since many wild animals that appear injured or abandoned are often only exhibiting defense mechanisms, we recommend leaving it alone for at least 24 hours.
-The bird, for example, might just be fledging and starting its journey out of the nest.
-That opossum?
-She might just be coming out of playing dead.
-Wild animals require a certain level of expertise and must be cared for by a licensed wildlife rehabilitator or veterinarian.
-At this time, the Humane Society of Southern Wisconsin simply doesn’t have the proper facilities or staff to care for wild animals.
+At this time, the Humane Society of Southern Wisconsin simply doesn’t have the proper facilities, licensure, training, or staff to care for wild animals.
 Instead you can contact Fellow Mortals by phone at (262) 248-5055 or visit their website at fellowmortals.org.
 Or you can contact Dane County Humane Society by phone at (608) 287-3235 or visit their website at https://www.giveshelter.org/wildlife-center.
+You can also take a look through the DNR Resources at https://dnr.wisconsin.gov/topic/WildlifeHabitat/orphan.